-Projects

-Improving access to the canal at the points identified on Map 8 and shown on Map 2 as C2 Creating a green avenue along Perry Avenue to improve the pedestrian links between Perry
+Projects Improving access to the canal at the points identified on Map 8 and shown on Map 2 as C2 Creating a green avenue along Perry Avenue to improve the peo Hall Park and Perry Park destrian links between Perry Environmental improvements to Tower Hill, Thornbridge Avreflecting the ideas in section 14 and NP policies 9,10 and 11. venue and Turnberry Park, Improving connections to Turnberry Park Works to manage storm water streets (see those identified D i n Map 2) Improving walking/cycling connections to schools Programme of Street Tree Planting in areas identified on Maps s 5 and 7 SuDs scheme to alleviate the regular flooding at Turnberry Par k

-Hall Park and Perry Park

-Environmental improvements to Tower Hill, Thornbridge Avenue and Turnberry Park, reflecting the ideas in section 14 and NP policies 9,10 and 11.

-Improving connections to Turnberry Park

-Works to manage storm water streets (see those identified D in Map 2)

-Improving walking/cycling connections to schools

-Programme of Street Tree Planting in areas identified on Maps 5 and 7

-SuDs scheme to alleviate the regular flooding at Turnberry Park

-NPP 15 Developer Contributions

-- 1. In accordance with TP 47 of the BDP, development will be expected to provide or contribute towards the provision of; - a) measures to mitigate its impact and make it acceptable in planning terms; - b) physical, social and green infrastructure to meet the needs associated with the development; - c) the projects identified in Table 4 where possible and appropriate.
+The Forum will prioritise support for the projects listed in Table 4 where possible and appropriate.

-19 How will this Neighbourhood Plan deliver change?
+17 How will this Neighbourhood Plan deliver change?

-184 The Forum want this plan to make things happen and to deliver the changes our area needs.
+179 The Forum want this plan to make things happen and to deliver the changes our area needs.

-- 185 As part of the development plan for BCC there are certain things that will happen when the Plan is 'made'.
+- 180 As part of the development plan for BCC there are certain things that will happen when the Plan is 'made'.
 The policies in this plan will be implemented by Birmingham City Council as part of their development management process but the 3Bs Forum will also be actively involved, for example as part of the pre-application process as outlined in the Key Principle.
-Whilst Birmingham City Council will be responsible for development management, the Forum will use this Neighbourhood Plan to frame their representations on submitted planning applications. - 186 There are several areas of activity which will affect delivery and each is important in shaping the 3Bs Area in the months and years ahead.
+Whilst Birmingham City Council will be responsible for development management, the Forum will use this Neighbourhood Plan to frame their representations on submitted planning applications. - 181 There are several areas of activity which will affect delivery and each is important in shaping the 3Bs Area in the months and years ahead.
 These comprise: - a) The statutory planning process; this Neighbourhood Plan will direct and shape developer and investor interest in the Neighbourhood Plan area.
-However, this is also in the context of - All policies should be read in conjunction with adopted policies in the Birmingham Development Plan.
-No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies the wider Birmingham City Council planning policies and the National Planning Policy Framework.
+However, this is also in the context of the wider Birmingham City Council planning policies and the National Planning Policy Framework.